Spectral representation of lattice gluon and ghost propagators at zero temperature: Survey of the method

 with $M=3$ and $\gamma=1$ (dimensionless).
 This toy model for the spectral function was investigated in \cite{Tripolt:2018xeo}.
 A similar type of toy model, albeit with a wider peak, was also used in the paper \cite{Dudal:2013yva}.

 A ``Bessel'' model without IR-cutoff,

 with $J_n(\omega)$ being the Bessel functions of the first kind, was constructed to obey the same sum rule as gluons and ghosts are supposed to obey, namely

 This model is extended to $\omega < 0$ by demanding $\rho(-\omega) = -\rho(\omega)$.
 In Appendix~\ref{A} we have recollected the argument why the spectral functions of the gluons and ghosts, assuming the associated propagators have a Källén-Lehmann spectral representation to begin with, must obey the sum rule \eqref{eq:sumrule}; see \cite{Oehme:1979ai,Oehme:1990kd,Alkofer:2000wg,Cornwall:2013zra} for further reference.
 In short the sum rule \eqref{eq:sumrule} can be obtained using the large momentum behavior of the propagator, whereto, thanks to asymptotic freedom, perturbation theory applies.
 Obviously Eq.~\eqref{eq:sumrule} implies that the spectral function can no longer be positive-definite.
 Consequently, one has to resort to inversion strategies that can accommodate for such spectral functions \cite{Langfeld:2001cz,Qin:2013ufa,Dudal:2013yva,Rothkopf:2016luz,Ilgenfritz:2017kkp,Tripolt:2018xeo,Cyrol:2018xeq}, which excludes e.g.~the popular (standard) Maximum Entropy Method \cite{Asakawa:2000tr,Aarts:2007pk,Meyer:2011gj}.
 Alternative methods include Padé rational function approximation \cite{Wang:2018jsp} or machine learning-based methodologies \cite{Fournier}, of which it still needs to be established if these also perform well for unphysical Green functions.
+Yet another recipe for inversion was proposed in \cite{Ferrari:2016snh} based on analytical insights, but to our knowledge it has never been tested in practice, most likely due to the reason mentioned in \cite{Pawlowski:2017gxj}: the required precision to obtain sensible results is unrealistic in numerical computations.
 Besides these numerical approaches, analytical estimates of spectral functions can also be made.
 Oftentimes these are performed in conjunction with numerical tools; see \cite{Strauss:2012dg,Cyrol:2018xeq,Boguslavski:2018beu,Meyer:2011gj,Lowdon:2015nha,Lowdon:2017uqe} and references therein for examples.

 A third model, not only obeying Eq.~\eqref{eq:sumrule} but also featuring an IR-cutoff, was constructed with the spectral function

 where

 Again the spectral function was extended to $\omega < 0$ using $\rho(-\omega) = -\rho(\omega)$.